michalwojcik13/My-Main-Project/README.md

 Our project leverages natural language processing to classify restaurant cuisines and gauge customer sentiment from a large dataset of Hyderabad restaurant reviews.
 After thorough data cleaning, normalization, and feature extraction (including advanced NER and POS tagging), we built models capable of predicting cuisine types with an overall weighted F1-score of 61%.
 Within the 42 cuisines tested, popular categories like North Indian achieved an F1-score of 83%, while some less represented cuisines scored lower due to limited data. \
 \
 For sentiment analysis, we compared a Transformer-based approach with VADER, and the Transformer model reached an F1-score of 80%, outperforming VADER’s rule-based 71%.
 This technical achievement allows business stakeholders—such as the Hyderabad Tourism Board—to identify trends, improve customer experience, and make data-driven decisions.
 Ultimately, our integrated pipeline offers a scalable way to extract actionable insights from customer feedback and can be retrained or deployed in other cities of India.
+\
+Full "Project Summary" file is available in a designated folder

 ### **5. Human Obesity Classification using Boosting Classifier in Python**
 [dataset #5 - data available inside the folder](https://github.com/michalwojcik13/My-Main-Projects/tree/main/5.%20Human%20Obesity%20Classification%20using%20Boosting%20Classifier%20in%20Python) \
 \
 This project focused on classifying the stages of human obesity based on a variety of features, including weight, height, age, gender, and lifestyle-related factors.
 To handle missing data, K-Nearest Neighbors (KNN) was used to impute numerical features, while the Iterative Imputer was employed to fill in missing categorical values.
 Among the models tested, Gradient Boosting emerged as the most accurate, achieving high F1 scores, with performance evaluated using Stratified K-Fold Cross-Validation.
+\
+Full "Project Summary" file is available in a designated folder